 Bachelor of Exercise Physiology – Specialize in exercise to help manage and prevent chronic health conditions and injuries.
 Exercise physiologist, rehabilitation professional.

 Masters of Strength and Conditioning – Specialise in strength and conditioning.

-Our qualifications and short courses including the Certificate 3, and 4 in Fitness, Diploma of Fitness and Diploma of Sport, as well as a range of short courses, are an excellent way to enter the fitness industry.
+Our qualifications and short courses including the Certificate 3, and 4 in Fitness, Certificate in Nutrition and Diploma of Sport, as well as a range of short courses, are an excellent way to enter the fitness industry.

-Griffith University recognise the Fit Education diploma course codes as a direct entry into university.
+Griffith University recognise the Fit Education Diploma coursess as a direct entry into university.
 You are able to further your studies into something such as sport development and carry over previous learnt work.
 Therefore, not having to double up on credits.
 This can further be researched through the Griffith credit calculator via their website.
-It is also crucial to obtain a CPR and first aid certificate, which can be completed through Fit Education.

 Many universities such as the University of Queensland recognise the similarity of course codes.
 This means whilst completing your degree of exercise science or exercise physiology you can apply for a certificate through Fit Education.
 Allowing you to start working in the fitness industry early.